b3-exmo/b3-exmo.github.io/docs/Culture/Gods Conditional Love.md

 >
 >*. . .*
 >
-> *Similarly, they may be desperate for relationships to “prove” to themselves that they are wanted and loved, at least by someone.
+> *Similarly, they may be ==desperate for relationships to “prove” to themselves that they are wanted and loved, at least by someone==.
 Desperate for belonging, love, and connection, they may use romantic relationships as stand-ins for the foundational love and support they never received as a child.
 Both of these are normal reactions to their experiences.*

 Kaytee Gillis, LCSW-BACS, *[The Lasting Harm of Conditional Parental Love](https://www.psychologytoday.com/us/blog/invisible-bruises/202310/the-negative-effects-of-conditional-love)*, Psychology Today